Fort Bliss: Demographics

-There were 1,527 households, out of which 80.0% had children under the age of 18 living with them, 84.5% were married couples living together, 8.2% had a female householder with no husband present, and 5.4% were non-families.
-4.9% of all households were made up of individuals, and none had someone living alone who was 65 years of age or older.
-The average household size was 3.54 and the average family size was 3.62.

-On the post the population was spread out, with 29.3% under the age of 18, 33.6% from 18 to 24, 34.7% from 25 to 44, 2.3% from 45 to 64, and 0.1% who were 65 years of age or older.
-The median age was 22 years.
-For every 100 females, there were 167.0 males.
-For every 100 females age 18 and over, there were 204.8 males.
+Of the persons living there 12.4% were under the age of 5, 33.8% were under the age of 18 and 0.1% were over the age of 65.
+The female percentage was 38.2%.
+The average household size was 3.82.

-The median income for a household on the post was $35,970, and the median income for a family was $34,679.
-Males had a median income of $19,920 versus $17,227 for females.
-The per capita income for the post was $13,201.
-About 9.5% of families and 11.0% of the population were below the poverty line, including 12.5% of those under age 18 and none of those age 65 or over.
+The median income for a household on the post was $57,283.
+The per capita income for the post was $22,181.
+About 13.1% of the population were below the poverty line.

 Education

 Fort Bliss is within the El Paso Independent School District.

 Bliss Elementary School is inside Fort Bliss, serving family housing areas on the main post.
 Milam Elementary School is in the Aero Vista development on Fort Bliss.
-Residents zoned to Bliss Elementary are zoned to Bassett Middle School and Captain John L. Chapin High School.
-Residents zoned to Milam are zoned to Ross Middle School and Austin High School.
+Residents zoned to Bliss Elementary are zoned to Navarrete Middle School and Captain John L. Chapin High School.
+Residents zoned to Milam are zoned to Hartley School and Austin High School.

 The Bundeswehr maintains a school for German national children at Fort Bliss.
-The grade 1–12 school was established circa 1976, and as of 2016 had 55 students.
+The grade 1–12 school was established circa 1976, and in 2016 had 55 students.